At least 2 injured in shooting at NJ high school football playoff game

 New Jersey high school football shooting leaves at least 2 wounded

-At least two people, including one child, were wounded Friday night in a shooting at a high school football playoff in New Jersey.
+At least two people, including one child, were wounded Friday night in a shooting at a high school football playoff in New Jersey, according to reports.

-Atlantic County officials said shots rang out in the third quarter of the game played in Pleasantville between the Pleasantville and Camden high school teams, according to WPVI-TV of Philadelphia.
+Atlantic County officials said shots rang out in the third quarter of a game played in Pleasantville between the Pleasantville and Camden high school teams, according to WPVI-TV of Philadelphia.

+Police recovered a firearm in connection with their investigation but there was no immediate word about a suspect, FOX 29 of Philadelphia reported.

 CALIFORNIA SHOOTING PROMPTED FEARFUL STUDENTS TO TEXT FAMILIES: 'I LOVE YOU AND DAD SO MUCH'

 A young boy was shot while sitting in the stands, officials said.
 He was rushed to an area hospital, and his condition was not immediately known.
 There was also no confirmed information about his age.

-A second person was wounded and taken off the field in an ambulance.
+An adult male was also wounded and taken off the field in an ambulance.

+“It was mayhem,” witness Jonathan Diego said.
+“A wave of people coming away from the shooting.
+You saw parents holding their babies and their little children to make sure that they weren’t injured.”

+“It was mayhem.
+A wave of people coming away from the shooting.
+You saw parents holding their babies and their little children to make sure that they weren’t injured.”

+“They were punting the ball to us, and the ball was rolling on the ground when we heard the gunshots from the home stands," Savage told the Philadelphia Inquirer.
+"Players started running off the field.
+I jumped onto the ground with some other coaches and players.
+We got everyone to the bus as soon as we could, and we left.
+We heard one child and one adult were injured.”

+Gunfire can be heard in the background of a video posted by Jersey Sports Zone.
+Spectators are later seen fleeing for safety, then emergency responders arrive to treat the wounded.

 There was no immediate word about arrests.
+None of the players or referees was hurt, the Inquirer reported.

+The Camden City School District in a statement said that no students from Camden High School were "injured or otherwise harmed.”

 CLICK HERE TO GET THE FOX NEWS APP